Therapy for Anxiety & Panic

 first we get honest & name the known sources of anxiety

-we address the reality of a stress-filled world
+we acknowledge the reality of a stress-filled world

 we use curiosity to explore unconscious sources of fear & trauma